arktypeio/arktype/pkgs/documentation/docs/getting-started/getting-started-with-jest.md

 });
 ```

+Note: If you are using Typescript, make sure you have ts-jest installed.

 ### Step 4: Create your first test

 To learn how to create your first test, see the guide entitled, [Creating your first test](/guides/creating-your-first-test).